 The group of persons responsible for the design of the traffic access to the Expo site was either rather detached from reality or decidedly sadistic - consider the Linimo.
-If I were responsible, it would really make me stop and reconsider, if from the very first day of the Expo, the Linimo was running at full capacity, creating queues at the terminal station in the mornings and evenings - and that was during a time when there were less than 50,000 people coming to the Expo.
+Starting the very first day of the Expo, the Linimo was running at full capacity, creating queues at the terminal station in the mornings and evenings - and that was during a time when there were less than 50,000 people coming to the Expo.
 While chaos reigned already with that low number, imagine the situation in September with five times that number of people to be moved to and from the Expo site.

 Nobody complained, so I finally took the role of the obnoxious foreigner and inquired "when the emergency bus shuttle will arrive" - in Japanese, of course, so everybody around me would understand.
 I was told that "the upper level is thinking about it, we have inquired but we got no answer".
 I told them that I hoped that they wouldn't just let us queue like that, and that they should get something done quickly - others were of the same opinion and asked to be let inside the station to get away from the rain.
-This caused great chaos when shortly after, the train was moving again, and the Linimo staff tried to get everybody out again to buy tickets.
+This caused great chaos when shortly after, the train was moving again, and the Linimo staff tried to actually remove all people from the station to - get this - buy tickets.
 In the end, a huge crowd of people was let inside the station to meet the already immensely crowded train.
 Really poor management.

 · Treatment of foreign staff

 I touched on this subject numerous times before - I reported that it took one month to introduce morning shuttle buses to the Expo, and evening buses were only available during the Golden Week in May, only to be introduced in July once again.
 However, the sad aspect about this re-introducing of service is that it was not the numerous complaints by foreign pavilions that made the Expo Association organize it, but complaints by Japanese visitors with the Linimo operating firm.